 Facebook has been fiercely critical of the iOS 14 changes since these were introduced some months ago.

-Sheryl Sandberg, Facebook’s Chief Operating Officer, said that the biggest impact to them has come from iOS 14 changes which advantaged Apple’s own advertising business.
+Sheryl Sandberg, Facebook’s Chief Operating Officer, said that their biggest impact has come from iOS 14 changes, which advantaged Apple’s own advertising business.

 “One is that the accuracy of our ads targeting decreased, which increased the cost of driving outcomes for our advertisers.
 And the other is that measuring those outcomes became more difficult,” Sandberg said.